 In order to be considered for admission to the Certificate in Sustainable Communities and Development, you must have a minimum cumulative grade point average of 2.7 in previous college course work, includingat least one college-level English composition course and one other college-level course, each with a grade of B or better.

-To apply for admission to the Certificate in Sustainable Communities and Development, the following items must be submitted with your Application for Admission to a University College Undergraduate Degree or Certificate Program:
+To apply for admission to the Certificate in Sustainable Communities and Development, the following items must be submitted:

 - Statement of Academic and Professional Objectives: a 300-word statement summarizing how your professional and educational goals are consistent with the objectives of the Certificate in Sustainable Communities and Development